Bio

 Statement

-An underlying thread throughout the work is the “Come Up”; the need to present ourselves as having ‘come up’ out of certain socioeconomic conditions.
-As a way to portray this ‘Down South’, jewelry is often adorned and referred to as ‘water’ or ‘glass’, for its reflective quality.
-The glass vessels reference these terms and are ultimately used to represent this upward mobility.
+Another theme throughout the work is the idea of the “Come Up”; the need to present ourselves as having ‘come up’ out of certain socioeconomic conditions.
+Jewelry is often adorned to portray this status, and referred to as ‘water’ or ‘glass’ for its reflective quality.
+Playing off of these terms, the glass vessels and droplets on the castings, are ultimately used to represent this upward mobility.

 Please email for all purchase inquiries.